Hozukii/linked-blog-starter-md/School/Physics/Class Notes/Induced electromotive force.md

 - since $F = qvB$, and $E = \dfrac Vd$ , and $F = Eq$
 - $\therefore E= vB$
 - $V = BvL$
+### What can increase magnetic field strength of a solenoid without altering the current flowing through it.
+- Increasing the number of turns in the coil
+- inserting a magnetic core
+-